Miriam Nakamoto

 Miriam Herbie Nakamoto (born August 5, 1976) is an American professional female Muay Thai fighter and mixed martial artist fighting at Bantamweight (135 pounds).

 Early life

 Nakamoto was born in the U.S. state of Hawaii and began training in Muay Thai at 23 years old.
 She later moved to California to live with her father and a stepmother.
 Nakamoto's great grandmother arrived in Hawaii as a picture bride.

 Muay Thai career

 Nakamoto began fighting Muay Thai professionally in 2005.
-She is an eight-time world champion in the sport.
-Having produced a perfect 16–0 record to date.
+She retired with an undefeated 14-0 record.

 Mixed martial arts career

 Red Canvas

 In 2012, Nakamoto made the transition to MMA.
 On September 15, 2012, Nakamoto made her MMA debut at Red Canvas Fight Promotions- Art of Submission 2.
 Nakamoto finished her opponent, Elizabeth Phillips, with knees in the 2nd round.

 Invicta Fighting Championships

 Nakamoto made her Invicta FC debut on April 5, 2013, at Invicta FC 5: Penne vs. Waterson.
-Nakamoto knocked out future The Ultimate Fighter 18 contestant Jessamyn “The Gun” Duke in the first round.
-Nakamoto was awarded the IFC: Knock out of the Night.
-Even though the result was originally a KO victory for Nakamoto, over a month later, it was overturned by the Missouri Office of Athletics to no contest due to an illegal knee.
+She knocked out future The Ultimate Fighter 18 contestant Jessamyn “The Gun” Duke in the first round to win the IFC: Knock out of the Night.
+The result was originally a KO for Nakamoto, but over a month later, the Missouri Office of Athletics changed it to a no contest due to an illegal knee.

 Nakamoto returned to Invicta FC for their next event, Invicta FC 6: Coenen vs. Cyborg.
-Miriam faced professional boxer Duda Yankovich.
-Nakamoto won by first round technical-knockout due to knee and punches.
-Again, Nakamoto was awarded the IFC: Knock out of the Night.
+She faced professional boxer Duda Yankovich.
+Nakamoto won by first-round TKO to knee and punches.
+She again received the IFC: Knock out of the Night.

 Nakamoto faced undefeated Lauren Murphy for the inaugural Invicta FC bantamweight championship belt at Invicta FC 7: Honchak vs. Smith on December 7, 2013.
 Nakamoto lost the fight in the fourth round when she injured her knee.

-On July 28, 2019, Nakamoto announced that Joe Rogan has paid for her to have stem-cell therapy to treat her meniscus which has a grade 3 lesion and prevented her from fighting since 2013.
+On July 28, 2019, Nakamoto announced that Joe Rogan paid for her stem-cell therapy to treat her meniscus, which had a Grade 3 lesion and prevented her from fighting since 2013.